yurayli/image-caption-pytorch/README.md

 ----
 Implement neural image captioning models with PyTorch based on encoder-decoder architecture.

 The dataset is Flikr8k, which is small enough for computing budget and quickly getting the results.
 Within the dataset, there are 8091 images, with 5 captions for each image.
 Thus it is prone to overfit if the model is too complex.
-The official source is taken down, another links for the dataset could be [here](https://www.kaggle.com/shadabhussain/flickr8k) and [here](https://github.com/jbrownlee/Datasets/releases)
+The official source is broken, another links for the dataset could be [here](https://www.kaggle.com/shadabhussain/flickr8k) and [here](https://github.com/jbrownlee/Datasets/releases)

-The model architecture is as below.
+The model architecture is described as below.
 The encoder network for the image is Resnet-101 (could be loaded from torchvision).
 The decoder is basically a LSTM-based language model, with the context vector (encoded image feature) as the initial hidden/cell state of the LSTM [1].
 Attentive model is also implemented [2].

 The model is trained by SGD with momentum.
-The learning rate starts from 0.01 and is divided by 10 in the error plateaus.
+The learning rate starts from 0.01 and is divided by 10 as stuck at a plateau.
 The momentum of 0.9 and the weight decay of 0.001 are used.

-The model [1] can obtain relatively reasonable descriptions, with the testset BLEU-1 score 35.7.
+The model [1] can obtain relatively reasonable descriptions, with the BLEU-1 test score 35.7.

 ### Examples
 |                  Images                |                  Captions                  |